Area Monitoring Service

 Farmers’ data from the Geospatial Aid Application (GSAA) dataset is used to retrieve information about parcel boundaries, their attributes (e.g. crop type, and sometimes land cover and crop group), and measures, providing a dataset of million and more Features of Interest (FOI) per year.
 All of that data is ingested at the start of processing.

 All available satellite imagery is also retrieved and cloud masks are calculated from those imagery pixels that are completely within FOIs boundaries (non border pixels).
-This is optimised using Sentinel Hub’s statistical info service.
+This is optimised using Sentinel Hub’s Batch Processing API.
 The reflectances are then converted to vegetation indices, which are statistically summarised (obtaining mean, standard deviation, minimum and maximum) per FOI.

-In the figure below, time-series of mean Normalized Difference Vegetation Index (NDVI) obtained using Sentinel Hub’s statistical info request for a particular FOI, is shown as a blue dash-dotted line.
+In the figure below, time-series of mean Normalized Difference Vegetation Index (NDVI) obtained using Sentinel Hub’s Batch Processing API request for a particular FOI, is shown as a blue dash-dotted line.
 Sudden drops of NDVI can be seen, and these are attributed to cloudy observations, which can be identified and filtered out with Sentinel Hub’s “s2cloudless” cloud-masking algorithm.
 The green dots indicate all remaining valid observations.
 All current markers, including the crop type marker, work on time-series “signals” like the one illustrated here.

 Processing hundreds of thousands of individual signals like these can yield informative “markers” which require little additional input and can easily be generated across a large region.
 Some of these address specific rules directly, and some of them can be used in combination — e.g. to detect ineligible areas, which do not have their own marker.
 Apart from the satellite data, most require only polygon boundaries, land cover and/or crop type classifications — data that are readily available within paying agencies and that should, according to EU legislation, also be publicly accessible.